 2. Forced Multiplayer

-Single-player or even couch co-op games have been cast aside for multiplayer games.
-Having both single-player and multiplayer modes gives gamers a chance to keep playing the game they love with friends, and also allows them to enjoy an in-depth storyline by themselves.
+Ideally, games would have both single-player and multiplayer modes.
+That gives gamers a chance to keep playing the game they love with friends, and also allows them to enjoy an in-depth storyline by themselves.

 3. Unfinished Games